corsairmarks/serpentoid_portraits_revisited/mod/README.md

 All gameplay features from the original mod are upgraded to be fully compatible with Stellaris 3.0.*, the latest version when this was written.
 Updates include:

 * Update the namelist to account for all built-in army types, remove obsolete entries
-* Update the custom starting system initializer for 3.0, including all 4 included primitive civilizations and the extra armies to make conquering them more difficult to (re-)conquer
+* Update the custom starting system initializer for 3.0, including all four primitive civilizations and the extra armies to make them more difficult to (re-)conquer
 * Update the static modifers used in the custom starting system (Kheshem)
 * Custom starting initializer now supports a variety of civics and origin starts (all the built-in ones)
 * Split the Serpentoid traint into several, optional traits that are updated for 3.0 (and are available for you to use on your own empires too): Serpentoid Acumen, Serpentoid Cunning, and Serpentoid Indolence